 Variations

-- Process the cauliflower in your food processor into tiny "grains."
+Place the cauliflower in your food processor and process it into tiny "grains."
 Alternatively, you can buy it pre-riced.

-- Saute the cauliflower in some oil until it's tender but not mushy.
+Saute the cauliflower in oil until it's tender but not mushy.

 Expert Tip

 Try not to overcook the cauliflower.
-You don't want it to be raw, but you want it to still have a "bite."
-You don't want it mushy.
+You don't want it to be raw, but you don't want it mushy, either.
+It should have a "bite," much like al-dente pasta.
 So make sure to remove it from the heat as soon as it's no longer raw.

 Recipe FAQs

-Yes.
-And you can cook it directly from its frozen state.
-When I first started making this recipe, back in 2013, we had to process the cauliflower in the food processor.
-Not exactly difficult to do, but kind of tedious.
+Yes, and you can cook it directly from its frozen state.
+When I first started making this recipe, back in 2013, I had to process the cauliflower in the food processor.

 Serving Suggestions